rcalixte/wayland-book/src/xdg-shell-in-depth/popups.md

 </request>
 ```

-This always has to be preceeded by some user input, such the right click event
+A prerequisite of this request is having received a qualifying input event, such
-which summoned the context menu.
-Each qualifying input event comes with a serial
+as a right click.
+The serial from this input event should be used in this
-value - this will be discussed in chapter 10 - which you can pass into the grab
+request.
+These semantics are covered in detail in chapter 9.
+The compositor can
-request to "authorize" it.
-The compositor can cancel your grab later, for
+cancel this grab later, for example if the user presses escape or clicks outside
-example if the user presses the escape key or clicks outside of your surface.
+of your popup.

 ## Dismissal